robincornelius/libedssharp/README.md

 * View OD Entries and explore the Object Dictionary
 * Add new OD entries
 * Delete exisiting OD entries
+* Create new Devices
+* Add default profiles
+* Create profiles that can be added to any project (just save the device xml file to the profiles/ directory, only include the minimum number of objects that you want to auto insert) This will auto add to insert menu
+* Edit Device and File Info sections

 Not finished/broken
 -------------
-* Export CanOpenNode c/h files (this is work in progress) the code is mostly stubbed out and partially working but needs completing

-* Cannot add/remove entries to ARRAY and REC objects
+* Cannot add entries to REC objects (remove may also be dicy)

 * Unit tests are totaly broken, due to massive rewrite/change of plan after tests were written.